Laumania/FireworksMania.ModTools/Assets/README.md

 # Change log
 List of changes for each version of the Fireworks Mania Mod Tools.

+## 2021.9.2
+- Refactored FuseSmall and FuseMedium to use a new setup for FuseConnectionPoint logic

 ## 2021.9.1
 - Changed CakeBehavior to only have one particle effect as we dont' need a list, as multiple particle systems can be just be put under one anyway
 - Changed Thruster to have a single particle system too, for same reasons as above